Scheimpflug principle: Description

 Normally, the lens and image (film or sensor) planes of a camera are parallel, and the plane of focus (PoF) is parallel to the lens and image planes.
 If a planar subject (such as the side of a building) is also parallel to the image plane, it can coincide with the PoF, and the entire subject can be rendered sharply.
 If the subject plane is not parallel to the image plane, it will be in focus only along a line where it intersects the PoF, as illustrated in Figure 1.

 But when a lens is tilted with respect to the image plane, an oblique tangent extended from the image plane and another extended from the lens plane meet at a line through which the PoF also passes, as illustrated in Figure 2.
 With this condition, a planar subject that is not parallel to the image plane can be completely in focus.
 While many photographers were/are unaware of the exact geometric relationship between the PoF, lens plane, and film plane, swinging and tilting the lens to swing and tilt the PoF was practiced since the middle of the 19th century.
 But, when Carpentier and Scheimpflug wanted to produce equipment to automate the process, they needed to find a geometric relationship.

-Scheimpflug (1904) referenced this concept in his British patent; Carpentier (1901) also described the concept in an earlier British patent for a perspective-correcting photographic enlarger.
+Scheimpflug referenced this concept in his 1904 British patent; Jules Carpentier also described the concept in an earlier 1901 British patent for a perspective-correcting photographic enlarger.
 The concept can be inferred from a theorem in projective geometry of Gérard Desargues; the principle also readily derives from simple geometric considerations and application of the Gaussian thin-lens formula, as shown in the section Proof of the Scheimpflug principle.

 Changing the plane of focus

 When the lens and image planes are not parallel, adjusting focus (Note: Strictly, the PoF rotation axis remains fixed only when focus is adjusted by moving the camera back, as on a view camera.
 When focusing by moving the lens, there is a slight motion of the rotation axis, but except for very small camera-to-subject distances, the motion is usually insignificant.) rotates the PoF rather than merely displacing it along the lens axis.
 The axis of rotation is the intersection of the lens's front focal plane and a plane through the center of the lens parallel to the image plane, as shown in Figure 3.
 As the image plane is moved from IP_{1} to IP_{2}, the PoF rotates about the axis G from position PoF_{1} to position PoF_{2}; the "Scheimpflug line" moves from position S_{1} to position S_{2}.
-The axis of rotation has been given many different names: "counter axis" (Scheimpflug 1904), "hinge line" (Merklinger 1996), and "pivot point" (Wheeler).
+The axis of rotation has been given many different names: "counter axis", "hinge line", and "pivot point".